 1. Almacenes San José Artisans’ Market

-The Almacenes San José Artisans’ Market is a large marketplace located on the Port of Havana which not only features souvenir stalls selling Cuban handicrafts but also puts on cultural performances and art exhibitions.
-This is a good place to come to get a sense of Cuban culture as well as to support the locals by buying their wares made from wood, leather, ceramics and much more.
+The Almacenes San José Artisans’ Market is a large marketplace located in the Port of Havana that not only features souvenir stalls selling Cuban handicrafts but also puts on cultural performances and art exhibitions.
+This is a good place to come to get a sense of Cuban culture as well as to support the locals by buying their wares made from wood, leather, ceramics, and much more.

 2. Museo del Ron Havana Club

 Most people who travel to Cuba want to visit the Havana Club museum, the city center distillery that gives visitors an insight into the process of making one of the world’s most famous drinks!
 The museum shows how these masters turn freshly cut sugar cane into delicious-tasting rum, and of course, allows you to try a tipple or two.

 The Plaza Vieja, or Old Square, in Havana, is a large, open plaza surrounded by colonial houses in various states of restoration or disrepair.

 While the square used to be the location for fiestas, bullfights, parades and even executions, today the plaza is more of a place to come and relax in one of the many restaurants and cafes dotted around the outside.

 The 20th-century Hotel Ambos Mundos in Old Havana is famous not only for its pristine architecture but also because it was home to American writer Ernest Hemmingway during the 1930s.
 Hemmingway resided in a room on the 5th floor (which he rented for $1.50/night) and it was here that he began his famous work For Whom The Bell Tolls.